 There are three types of colorants: those made from minerals, those derived from petroleum, and hybrids.
-The EcoCert certification makes sure that the mineral pigment are truly natural, without any petroleum additives or components.
+The EcoCert certification makes sure that the mineral pigments are truly natural, without any petroleum additives or components.

-I recommend cosmetics made only with mineral pigments, because while both mineral pigment and petroleum pigments may contain trace amounts of heavy metals as detailed in FDA 21 CFR., in addition, petroleum pigments or dyes may contain traces of contaminants specific to petroleum, including carcinogenic and endocrine disrupting benzo[a]pyrene, and PAHs (polycyclic aromatic hydrocarbons).
+With this said, I recommend cosmetics made only with mineral pigments, because while both mineral pigment and petroleum pigments may contain trace amounts of heavy metals as detailed in FDA 21 CFR., in addition, petroleum pigments or dyes may contain traces of contaminants specific to petroleum, including carcinogenic and endocrine disrupting benzo[a]pyrene, and PAHs (polycyclic aromatic hydrocarbons).

 To read more about how to choose the safest cosmetics colorants, please head over here.